Rome Flooring is a Proud Sponsor of the CHEO Dream Home. Explore Our Exceptional Flooring and Support a Great Cause Today!

 It’s Quiet

-Vinyl floors are a lot quieter than wood or ceramic.
-They absorb the impact of footsteps so that you don’t need to be distracted by someone walking through the house.
+Vinyl floors are much quieter than wood or ceramic.
+The bottom layers help this material absorb the impact of footsteps so that you’re less likely to hear someone walking through the home.

 Vinyl is water resistant, making it an excellent choice if you’re worried about moisture and water damage.
-Many people finish their basements with vinyl flooring because it can hold up if flooding or leaking occurs.
+Some vinyl options feature a mechanism that locks the pieces together, creating an even more impenetrable surface.
+Many people finish their basements with vinyl flooring because it holds up well to everyday spills and messes while also providing some protection against flooding and leaking.

 It’s Easy to Work With